glue-viz/glue/doc/customizing_guide/units.rst

 Data components can be assigned units as a string (or `None` to indicate no known units).
-By default, glue uses `astropy.units <https://docs.astropy.org/en/stable/units/index.html>`_ package to theb carry out unit conversions based on these units.
+By default, glue uses `astropy.units <https://docs.astropy.org/en/stable/units/index.html>`_ package to carry out unit conversions based on these units.
 However, it is possible to customize the unit conversion machinery, either to use a different unit transformation machinery, or to specify e.g. equivalencies in the astropy unit conversion.
 To customize the unit conversion behavior, you will need to define a unit converter as shown below::